Quality Assurance chain

 - if possible taste it and ask your favourite shop attendant for advice.

 Raw or cooked?

-When possible, eat fruits and vegetables raw.
+When possible, fruit and vegetables are best eaten raw.
 In fact, cooking causes the products to lose some beneficial elements found in the raw products.

-Or else choose light cooking methods that preserve the organoleptic qualities and nutrients of fruits and vegetables.
+Otherwise, choose light cooking methods that preserve the organoleptic qualities and nutrients of fruit and vegetables.

-Piedmont is among the Italian regions with the biggest poultry production.
+Piedmont is one of the top Italian regions for poultry production.
 There are in fact about 250 poultry farms and 150 egg-producing hen farms for a total of 25,000,000 units: a real army of hens ready to satisfy our demands for fresh eggs!

-Only eat safe and guaranteed eggs produced in the poultry farms of our region since they are safe.
-A series of controls carried out by the health authorities, ensures the maximum safety of our eggs.
+Only eat guaranteed eggs produced in the poultry farms of our region as you can be sure they are safe.
+A series of controls carried out by the health authorities ensures the maximum safety of our eggs.